Jesus Christ is the Bread of life. This fact is indisputable as believers witness his demonstrative power in their daily lives.

 While at the heat of an intensive debate with the Pharisees, Christ maintained his stand with the statement, “I am the Bread of Life (that satisfy every human hunger).”

-The Pharisees had formal religion education, but Jesus did not.
-Also, most of the Pharisees were older in age and presumed to have better life experience than Jesus.
+The Pharisees had a formal religious education, but Jesus did not.
+Also, most of the Pharisees were older in age and presumed to have a better life experience than Jesus.

-Jesus Christ the Son of God preached uncomfortable sermon to his critics.
-He chose to do things differently by proclaiming undiluted word of God.
+Jesus Christ the Son of God preached an uncomfortable sermon to his critics.
+He chose to do things differently by proclaiming the undiluted word of God.

-To the Pharisees, Jesus teaching was horrible, confusing, and inappropriate.
-They would have preferred he followed their pattern and preach strict and rigid rule of Judaism.
+To the Pharisees, Jesus’ teaching was horrible, confusing, and inappropriate.
+They would have preferred he followed their pattern and preach a strict and rigid rules of Judaism.

 Unfortunately, Christ rebelled against their ungodly approach.

 Jesus Christ grew in popularity with time.
 He could do many things that his rivals would not attempt.
 His sermons were full of grace and salvation.

 Jesus’ persistence of declaring himself as the Bread of Life wasn’t some icing on the cake for his critics, but petrol on the burning fire.